fedora-python/portingguide/source/invoking-python.rst

 The correct shebang to use will depend on the environment you are targeting and on the version compatibility of the project.

-General recommendations for Pytohn shebangs are listed in the `For Python script publishers`_ section of PEP 394.
+General recommendations for Python shebangs are listed in the `For Python script publishers`_ section of PEP 394.

 .. _For Python script publishers: https://www.python.org/dev/peps/pep-0394/#for-python-script-publishers